-Accounts Receivable and Allowances for Doubtful Accounts
+Accounts and Notes Receivable, Allowances for Doubtful Accounts, and Allowances for Loan Losses

 Accounts receivable are recorded at the invoiced amount and are not interest bearing.
 We maintain an allowance for doubtful accounts to reserve for potentially uncollectible receivables.
 We review our accounts receivable by aging category to identify significant customers or invoices with known disputes or collectibility issues.
 For those invoices not specifically identified as uncollectible, we provide an allowance based on the age of the receivable.
 In determining the amount of the allowance, we make judgments about the creditworthiness of significant customers based on ongoing credit evaluations.
 We also consider our historical level of credit losses and current economic trends that might impact the level of future credit losses.
 When we determine that amounts are uncollectible we write them off against the allowance.